How to create a strong password

-There's little point having a cast-iron password that takes trillion of years for a computer to crack if you let criminals pinch it from under your nose.
+There's little point having a cast-iron password that takes trillions of years for a computer to crack if you let criminals pinch it from under your nose.
 The three main ways passwords find their way into the wrong hands are through phishing, malware and companies who don't do enough to keep your information safe.
-Creating different strong passwords for every account will limit the damage if your personal details gets leaked.
+Creating different strong passwords for every account will limit the damage if your personal details get leaked.

 How to create a different password for every account